ufs-community/ufs-s2s-model/parm/REGTEST-FINGERPRINT.md

 * Feb.
 26, 2018 - FV3 ICs and test baselines are from RT/NEMSfv3gfs/trunk-20171016
                   MOM6 ICs and input are for 1/4 deg CICE5 ICs and input are for 1/4 deg
+* Mar.
+13, 2018 - Moving updateMOM6CICE to master
+* Mar.
+19, 2018 - Updated CICE/ice_in and added MEDIATOR dir which has restart files
+                  for the mediator